Cathedral of the Immaculate Conception (Albany, New York)

-The Cathedral of the Immaculate Conception is a Catholic church near the Mansion District in Albany, New York, United States.
+The Cathedral of the Immaculate Conception is a Catholic church near the Mansion District in Albany, New York in the United States.
 Built in the period of the 1848–1852, it is the mother church of the Diocese of Albany.
 In 1976 it was listed on the National Register of Historic Places.

-It has several claims to architectural and ecclesiastical history.
-Designed by Irish American architect Patrick Keely to accommodate Albany's growing population of Catholic immigrants, it is the second-oldest cathedral in the state, after St. Patrick's Cathedral in New York City.
+Designed by Irish American architect Patrick Keely to accommodate Albany's growing population of Catholic immigrants, Immaculate Conceptions is the second-oldest cathedral in the state, after St. Patrick's Cathedral in New York City.
 It is also the third oldest Catholic cathedral in the United States, and the first American Catholic cathedral in the Neo-Gothic architectural style.

-The interior features the original stained glass windows, imported from England, and award-winning Stations of the Cross statuary.
-When completed, it was the tallest building in Albany.
-It has hosted visits by cardinals and leaders of other faiths, including one Archbishop of Canterbury, and the weddings of two Catholic governors' daughters.
-In 1986, it hosted the first-ever service of forgiveness between Catholics and Jews on Palm Sunday, an event commemorated by a sculpture outside the building.
+The cathedral interior features the original stained glass windows, imported from England, and award-winning Stations of the Cross statuary.
+When completed, Immaculate Conception was the tallest building in Albany.
+It has hosted visits by cardinals and leaders of other faiths, including an archbishop of Canterbury, and the weddings of two Catholic governors' daughters.
+In 1986, Immaculate Conception hosted the first-ever service of forgiveness between Catholics and Jews on Palm Sunday, an event commemorated by a sculpture outside the building.

-Construction of the cathedral, at the behest of the diocese's first bishop, John McCloskey, took four years.
-Its south tower took 40, and it was not consecrated until its 50th anniversary in 1902.
-The construction of Empire State Plaza, the nearby New York state government complex, threatened the cathedral in the 1960s when it required the demolition of most of the surrounding neighborhood.
-It has been through several renovations in its history, including a $30 million restoration early in the 21st century.
+The construction of Immaculate Conception took four years.
+The south tower was not consecrated until 1902.
+The construction of Empire State Plaza,threatened the cathedral in the 1960s when it required the demolition of most of the surrounding neighborhood.
+Immaculate Conception has been through several renovations in its history, including a $30 million restoration in the early 21st century.

-Building
+Location

-The cathedral is located in a one-acre (1 acre) lot on the southwest corner of the intersection of Eagle Street and Madison Avenue (U.S. Route 20).
-The terrain sloping gently westward from the Hudson River roughly three-quarters of a mile (1.1 km) to the east.
-It is just outside the Mansion Historic District, also listed on the National Register.
-Bleecker Park is just across Eagle; beyond it are rowhouses that contribute to that district.
+Immaculate Conception Cathedral is located in a one-acre (1 acre) lot on the southwest corner of Eagle Street and Madison Avenue (U.S. Route 20).
+The terrain slopes gently westward from the Hudson River roughly three-quarters of a mile (1.1 km) to the east.
+The cathedral is located just outside the Mansion Historic District Bleecker Park; beyond it are rowhouses that contribute to that district.The cathedral neighborhood consists of large state-government buildings.